minsau-protodev/fastapi-template/README.md

 this is an optional feature that I recommend to consider but if don't want it you can skip this configuration.

-For Sentry we need next env vars:
-- SENTRY_DSN: You can obtain it in your sentry account

 For New Relic we need next env vars:
 - NEW_RELIC_CONFIG_FILE: This is almost a constant, usually will have `newrelic.ini` as value, but you can change it for something that fits you.
 - NEW_RELIC_LICENSE_KEY: Seriously?